Chapter 4 : Chapter the Fourth

 "Ms Doyle," she says as a warning.

-"I promise I'll tell Albus, it's just that I don't know how to bring the subject up in conversation and it will be extremely awkward.
+"I just think that it’s better to tell my family of my situation in person instead of simply sending them an owl.
+I promise I'll tell Albus, it's just that I don't know how to bring the subject up in conversation and it will be extremely awkward.
 Please give me some time, Lily knows and she's been hanging around me, helping me out."

 "She was about to but I managed to convince her that I'm not like that," I say with a grin.
 It quickly goes away when the thought of losing my Head Girl position enters my mind.

-"Ms Doyle, I've never gotten a complaint about you, you've never gotten detention and your marks have been some of the best I've ever seen since Hermione Granger attended this school herself," I can't help but blush at the compliment.
-It's the nicest thing anyone's ever told me and it's big considering that Hermione is practically a genius.
+"Ms Doyle, I've never gotten a complaint about you, you've never gotten detention and your marks have been some of the best I've ever seen since Hermione Granger attended this school herself."
+I can't help but blush at the compliment.
+It's the nicest thing anyone's ever told me and it's big considering that Mrs Granger is practically a genius.

 "This is your first mistake ever, and while it is huge, I will not take away your Head Girl position unless you want me to because you think that you cannot handle the stress and work that goes with it."
 I almost start cheering and dancing right there and then when I hear what McGonagall says.
 I get to keep my badge, this is great, of course, there will be lots of work but I'm positive that I can handle it.

 "I'm warning you though Ms Doyle, this is a huge mistake that you've made and if you put another toe out of line, I will be forced to take your badge whether I like it or not.
-I'm letting you off easy and students will be angry that there's no punishment for breaking such a huge rule, if you break another rule, I will have no choice but to strip you of your Head Girl position, understand?"
+I'm letting you off easy and students will be angry that there's no punishment for breaking a school decree.
+If you break another rule, I will have no choice but to strip you of your Head Girl position, understand?"
 McGonagall says, not looking away from me.
 It's as if she's trying to force the full force of what she's said into me.
-She shouldn't have worried, I understand perfectly well what this means.
+She shouldn't have worried, I understand perfectly well.

 If I break another rule or let my marks dip, I will lose my badge and there's nothing that I'll be able to do about it.

-"I understand perfectly, Professor," I said grimly, looking right back into McGonagall's eyes.
+"I understand perfectly, Professor," I reply, looking right back into McGonagall's eyes.
 She nods her head in satisfaction and looks down at her desk that's littered with parchment.
 This is clearly a dismissal, my meeting with her is over.

 "How did everything go?"
 Lily asks as soon as she catches sight of me.